il-yanko/Bachelor-THESIS-detection-liver-pathology/README.md

 # Texture Analysis of Medical Ultrasound images (Liver)

-It is my thesis project at Igor Sikorsky Kyiv Polytechnic Institute.
+This is my bachelor thesis project at Igor Sikorsky Kyiv Polytechnic Institute.

+The project is a classification system for pathologies of the hepatobiliary system in children, based on the analysis of their liver ultrasound images using radiomics (computational methods for texture analysis) and machine learning.

 ### Feature Extracting Techniques:
 - [x] GLCM (Gray-Level Co-Occurrence Matrix)